TaSeeMba/eks-karpernter/ReadMe.md

 aws configure sso
 ```

-5. Uncomment and modify backend.tf file with the details from step 3 if you will be using remote state.
+5. Uncomment and modify `backend.tf` file with the details from step 3 if you will be using remote state.

+6. Modify `code/terraform.tfvars` to customise your installation.

-6. Run
+6. Run terraform from `code/`:

 ```
 terraform init --reconfigure